Tzigger/playwright_security/examples/README.md

-# Examples & Integration Patterns
+# Kinetic Examples & Integration Patterns

-This directory contains examples showing how to use the Playwright Security Framework in different scenarios.
+This directory contains examples showing how to use Kinetic Security Scanner in different scenarios.

 ## 📁 Files